m-creations/docker-openwrt-elastic/README.md

 Elastic 6.1.1 as a Docker container.
 For development use only.

+**Note that this repository is not yet linked to our Dockerhub account.** This means you'll have to build the image yourself first with:

+```
+docker build . -t mcreations/openwrt-elastic
+```

+from this repository's top directory.

 ## Quickstart
 Without arguments, the container starts the Elastic server: